-Those marbles you might have lying around somewhere aren’t just fun to lose under the fridge.
-They are brilliant for lots of games as well.
-Here’s a couple of quick ideas to get you rolling.
+Those marbles you have lying around or gathering under the fridge, are brilliant for stuck-at-home-fun and games.
+Here are a couple of quick ideas to get you rolling.

-If you’ve got a car racing track like Hot Wheels, you can set this up to run around your room, maybe out the hall.
+If you have a car racing track like Hot Wheels, you can set this up to run around your room, maybe out the hall.
 How about down the stairs?
 You could do it outside too.
-Now instead of sending cars down it race your marbles.
-They go faster, further and keep rolling for aaages on the flat.
+Now instead of sending cars down it, race your marbles instead!
+They go faster, farther, and keep rolling for aaages on the flat.

-And when you’re ready to really step it up.
-Check out Marbula One.
-The pinnacle of Marble Racing
+When you’re ready to really step it up, check out Marbula One – the pinnacle of Marble Racing.

-Or how about making a true test of your marbles skill and endurance and hold a Marble Olympics.
+Make a true test of your marble’s skill and endurance and hold a Marble Olympics.
 You and your friends could each host an event at your own house.
 Video it to share or stream it to each other live.

 “Marbles” The Game

-There is an actual game kids used to play with these things and before you go thinking this is old and boring – read on because Marbles – the actual game – is ruthless!
+There is an actual game kids used to play with marbles and before you go thinking this is old and boring read on, because Marbles, the actual game, is ruthless!

 YOU WILL NEED:

-· A circle 1 – 2 meters across (depending on how difficult you want it to be!)
+· A circle 1 – 2 metres across (depending on how difficult you want it to be!)

 · A collection of marbles – it’s good to have one that is larger than the others